Some companies prefer data scientists to have advanced degrees (M.S. or Ph.D.) in a quantitative field.

 Creativity and Curiosity

-Creative data scientists are optimists.
-Every day, they look at a hodgepodge of incomplete and messy data, inadequate analytics, faulty methods and models, and seemingly insoluble business problems, and they say:
+Data scientists look at a incomplete and messy data, inadequate analytics, faulty methods and models, and seemingly insoluble business problems, and they say:

 “I got this!”